Brands in Hong Kong expand again as retail sales recover

 “I don’t believe we will see a significant rebound in retail rent in the next 12 months,” he said.

-“International mid-market fashion and lifestyle brands are thriving, new F&B (food and beverage) concepts continue expansion, luxury watches and jewellery demand continue a slow recovery,” it said.
-(Reporting by Donny Kwok; Writing by Anne Marie Roantree; Editing by Neil Fullick)
+“International mid-market fashion and lifestyle brands are thriving, new F&B (food and beverage) concepts continue expansion, luxury watches and jeweler demand continue a slow recovery,” it said.

+Reporting by Donny Kwok; Writing by Anne Marie Roantree; Editing by Neil Fullick